32 Different Types of Moths in Oregon

 Some have purple undertones along the wing edges, while others have dark brown around the head.

-Of all the types of moths in Oregon, unknown to some extent is what the caterpillar eats.
+Of all the types of moths in Oregon, what the caterpillar eats is somewhat unknown.

-Although sourwood and dogwood have been observed being consumed, it is thought that, given their wide range, it has a broader appetite.
+Although sourwood and dogwood have been observed being consumed, it is thought that, given their wide range, they have a broader appetite.

 19. Giant Leopard Moth